Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 Interpersonal Therapy

-Interpersonal Therapy (IPT) is an approach geared toward improving an individual’s relationships and social interactions.
-It helps people gain insight into how their relationships and communication with others can affect their mental health.
+Interpersonal Therapy (IPT) is an approach geared toward perfecting an individual’s relationships and social interactions.
+It helps people recognize how their relationships and communication with others can affect their mental health.

 IPT employs unique techniques and addresses problematic communication patterns.
 With its help, patients can explore effective ways to express emotions and needs and establish healthy relationship boundaries.
 This therapy often centers on specific issues such as grief, life transitions, and social isolation.